Cuisine of the Southern United States: Vegetables

 Butternut squash is common in winter, often prepared as a roasted casserole with butter and honey.
 Other typical vegetable sides include collard greens and congealed salads.
 Double stuffed potatoes with barbecue pork, cheddar cheese, cream cheese, mayonnaise and chives are served at barbecue restaurants throughout the South.

+The tomato sandwich is associated with Southern cuisine and according to Yahoo News is considered an important part of the cuisine.
+According to Chuck Reece, editor of Georgia Public Radio's Salvation South, the tomato sandwich is "one thing—one perfect thing—about which every Southerner can agree".
+The New York Times called it "the sandwich southerners wait for all year".
+Jenn Rice, writing in Garden & Gun, says "The taste of tomato slathered in mayo is such a part of our summer memories that it's practically part of our DNA."
+Kathleen Purvis of the Charlotte Observer wrote, "Of all the foods that define Southernness, the tomato sandwich may be right up there with grits as the true dividing line."
+According to Garden & Gun it is "the south's most beloved sandwich".

+Though usually considered a snack, boiled peanuts are often sold throughout sports games and roadside stands as a southern favorite.
+This practice was adapted from West African culture and was recorded as early as 1899.
+It also has cultural significance drawn from the American Civil War with a song titled “Goober peas” from 1866 that reflected its purpose as a ration food.

 Rice

 Country Captain is a regional dish of curry chicken and rice that dates back to at least the 1920s.
 It became well known after a Columbus, Georgia cook served the dish to then President Franklin D. Roosevelt.
 George Patton once said "If you can't give me a party and have Country Captain, meet me at the train with a bucket of it."